 There are just only 2 professional NTFS drivers for Mac: Paragon NTFS for Mac and Tuxera NTFS 2015.
 Both softwares support fully Mac OS X El Capitan, Yosemite, Mavericks, and older OS X versions.
 After a few seconds for installation, user are able to write to NTFS drives on Mac with the transfer rate is the same as with the native HFS file system.

-Here below are the download links of Paragon NTFS 14 and Tuxera NTFS 2015.
+Here below are the download link of Tuxera NTFS 2015.

 Tuxera NTFS 2015 Full Version Download